rude123-pro/DATA_STRUCTURE_EXAM_223024862_RUDASINGWA-Allan/README.md

 - *Compiler:* Any C++11+ compatible compiler
 - *Platform:* Console (CLI)
 The Attendance Report Generator demonstrates how clean C++ design and object-oriented principles can create a practical, efficient solution for attendance tracking.
 With its polymorphic reporting, dynamic memory management, and user-friendly interface, this project serves as both a functional tool for educators and a learning resource for developers.
-Whether used in academic institutions or as a reference for C++ best practices, the system proves that well-structured code leads to maintainable, scalable software.
-Future enhancements—like database integration or a GUI—could expand its capabilities even further.
+Whether used in academic institutions or as a reference for C++ best practices, the system proves that well structured code leads to maintainable, scalable software.
+Future enhancements like database integration or a GUI could expand its capabilities even further.